cltl/FrameNet-annotation-tool/README.md

 ######2.
 Annotation of frame
-The frames associated with the lemma(s) (or the entered frame) and their definitions are, one by one, presented to the user.
-The user has to decide for each frame if this is a frame that fits or not.
+The frames associated with the lemma(s) (or the entered frame) and their definitions are, one by one, presented to the user (if there are more than 10 frames found, the user is asked to make a smaller selection of frames first).
+The user has to decide for each frame if it is a frame that fits or not.
 If multiple frames are chosen, the user is asked to choose the best frame.
-If no frames are chosen, 'None' is filled in for the frame and the frame element; it is up to the user to decide whether there is indeed no good frame available or whether (s)he wants to try again with other lemmas.
+If no frames are chosen, 'None' is filled in for the frame and the frame element; it is up to the user to decide in the final check (see below) whether there is indeed no good frame available or whether (s)he wants to try again with other lemmas.

 **NB:** Be critical!!
 In case of doubt, rather keep the 'None' values instead of annotating an ill-fitting frame.

 ######3.
 Annotation of frame element
-Once the user has selected a frame, the frame elements for this frame are listed.
+Once the user has selected a frame, its frame elements are listed.
 The user is asked to select the correct frame element.

 ######3.
 Final check
 The user is presented with the sentence, predicate and argument as well as the chosen frame and frame element.
 At this point, (s)he can choose to either (a) Retry the annotation of this relation, (b) Save the annotation and continue with the next relation, or (c) Save the annotation and quit annotating the file.

 ###Contact

 - Chantal van Son (VU University Amsterdam)
 - c.m.van.son@student.vu.nl / c.m.van.son@gmail.com

+###References

+<sup>1</sup> Moretti, G. and Sprugnoli, R. (2014). *CAT User Manual for the NewsReader EU Project.
+NWR-2014-5*.
+Fondazione Bruno Kessler.

+<sup>2</sup>Tonelli, S., Sprugnoli, R. Speranza, M. and Minard, A.L.
+(2014). *NewsReader Guidelines for Annotation at Document Level.
+NWR-2014-2-2.
+Version FINAL (Aug 2014)*.
+Fondazione Bruno Kessler.

+<sup>2</sup> Lopez de Lacalle, M., Laparra, E., & Rigau, G. (2014).
+Predicate Matrix: extending SemLink throughWordNet mappings.
+In *The 9th edition of the Language Resources and Evaluation Conference* (pp. 903-909).
+Reykjavik, Iceland.

+<sup>3</sup> Baker, C. F., Fillmore, C. J., & Lowe, J. B. (1998, August).
+The Berkeley FrameNet Project.
+In *Proceedings of the 17th international conference on Computational linguistics-Volume 1* (pp. 86-90).
+Association for Computational Linguistics.